Cldwlkn13/irish-golf-society/README.md

 ## Feature Roadmap

+**Standings**
+ - Leaderboards compile from database of score information, rather than displayed from typed HTML.

 **Register Form**
  - Form should select the correct event in the event dropdown depending on the source of the click.
  - Form should persist information to a database upon submit.